dlareau/puzzlehunt_server/README.md

 Desired Features
 - [ ] Public facing charts and leaderboard (disableable)
 - [ ] Hints
+- [x] Upgraded Hunt home page with answers and status
 - [x] Manual response being correct
 - [x] Admins be able to see manual responses
 - [ ] Send more than one manual response